2D Map

 Activation Map Mode

-During a POTA activation, the map enters activation mode and shows markers for stations that have spotted you (spotter markers), stations you've logged (logged markers), and stations that are both (combined markers).
+During a POTA activation, the map enters activation mode.
+A fixed park anchor pin marks your activation park's location as a reference point.
+The map also shows markers for stations that have spotted you (spotter markers), stations you've logged that have a known grid square (hunter markers), and stations that are both (spotter+logged markers).
 Each category has a distinct color.
+Hovering a spotter marker raises a popup showing that station's callsign.